-I wear many hats but they’re all related to great food that includes vegetables and other plant-based cuisine.
+I wear many hats but they’re mostly all related to great food that includes vegetables and other plant-based cuisine.
 I’m a vegetable and plant-food cooking expert, in vegetarian, vegan and gluten-free eating.
 My specialty is vegan pressure cooking- on the stove top or with the Instant Pot or other electric pressure cooker.

 Pressure Cooking expert – featured in Plant-Based Electric Pressure Cooking: Basics and Beyond, Pressure Cooking: A Fresh Look, Delicious Dishes in Minutes 75 minute DVD, featuring 14 plant-based recipes from breakfast through dessert.
 I wrote my first pressure cooking article for Cooking Light magazine in 1998.

 Author of the very popular Vegan Under Pressure (Houghton Mifflin Harcourt, 2016) cookbook.
 I have written 3 other award winning cookbooks: The Veggie Queen: Vegetables Get the Royal Treatment cookbook with more 100 seasonal vegetable-based recipes, the seminal work on modern vegan pressure cooking: The New Fast Food: The Veggie Queen Pressure Cooks Whole Food Meals in Less than 30 Minutes which has 150 recipes, of which 138 of them are naturally gluten-free and always delicious.
 (Readers have called it their pressure cooking bible.)
 Nutrition CHAMPS; The Veggie Queen’s Guide to Eating and Cooking for Optimal Health, Happiness, Energy and Vitality has more than 200 plant-based recipes from Jill and 44 other contributors.
 It is the most nutrition oriented book.